Holger Stjern

 Holger Stjern (3 August 1888 – 19 January 1968) was a Norwegian politician for the Centre Party.

-He was born in Åfjord and attended the agricultural school at Skjetlein.
+He was born in Åfjord Municipality and attended the agricultural school at Skjetlein.
 He ran a farm, a sawmill, a mill and his own power plant.

-Stjern was a member of Stoksund municipal council from 1928 to 1955, serving as mayor from 1931.
+Stjern was a member of the municipal council of Stoksund Municipality from 1928 to 1955, serving as mayor from 1931.
 During the same period he met in Sør-Trøndelag county council, which was composed of the mayors.
 Among other local posts, he was a board member of Fosen Trafikklag.

 He served as a deputy representative to the Parliament of Norway from Sør-Trøndelag during the terms 1945–1949 and 1950–1953.
 From 1948 to 1949 he met as a regular representative following the death of Nils Trædal.